wonsunahn/CS1632_CICD_JUnit/README.md

 on the "Actions" menu again and you should see a new workflow named "Manual workflow" on your lefthand side.
 Click on it.
 Then click on the "Run workflow" button.
 You will get a pop up with an option to change "Person to greet".
-Leave everything as=is and click on the green "Run workflow" button again.
+Leave everything as-is and click on the green "Run workflow" button again.
 After a couple of seconds, you will see a new "Manual workflow" run appear on the list of runs with an orange dot and the orange dot will soon turn into a green checkmark.
 The orange dot indicates that the workflow is